 Brand visibility: you are seen by the right audience when you run paid search ads.
 Even if the customers back off and search for a brand before they click on your website, the visibility will provide you dividends.

-Budget: PPC allows you to have a tight control over the budget.
-You need to determine the amount of expenses you are willing to spend on a daily basis and then set the fixed limit.
+Budget: PPC allows you to have tight control over the budget.
+You need to determine the ad expenses you are willing to spend on a daily basis and then set the fixed limit.

 Targeting: PPC offers you laser targeted ways and eases for you to get viewed in front of potential audiences.
 Ads are targeted by various ways- searching keywords, time, days of a week, language, geography, device and the type of audience based on their previous visits.

-Agility: one can get a rapid feedback on the launch of a new product through running a short PPC ad campaigns.
+Agility: one can get rapid feedback on the launch of a new product through running short PPC ad campaigns.

-Marketing intelligence: organic searches hide keyword data under the name of privacy btu with PPC, there lies no such restrictions.
-You can determine the conversion rate of keywords, their costs and percentage of conversion through tools such as conversion tracking and Google Analytics.
+Marketing intelligence: organic searches hide keyword data under the name of privacy but with PPC, there lie no such restrictions.
+You can determine the conversion rate of keywords, their costs, and percentage of conversion through tools such as conversion tracking and Google Analytics.